michaelsproul/arduino-power-monitor/README.md

 5. This Git repo
 7. Ino from http://inotool.org/

+## Using a Current Cost Bridge

+I've now switched to using a hacked Current Cost network bridge as my Arduino.
+This required some changes to the board settings and serial configuration so I've moved the old Arduino code to a "vanilla" branch.
+If you've got a regular Arduino, use the vanilla branch.

+I'm currently uploading code using an AVR programmer (the USBTiny ISP) and avrdude.
+The neccessary settings are in the Makefile, so you can just run `ino build && make burn`.

+I roughly followed [these instructions](http://john.crouchley.com/blog/archives/722) to hack the bridge.

 ## Libraries

 Since changing from Xively to ThingSpeak, no extra libraries are required!